ES-DOC/esdoc-infrastructure/notes/servers.md

 * There are various email accounts associated with the WebFaction account.

-* There are also a numebr of email lists: you can use WebMail to create lists of relevant people & we use it for example to blanket email all of the project liasons with updates.
+* There are also a number of email lists: you can use WebMail to create lists of relevant people & we use it for example to blanket email all of the project liaisons with updates.

-* We don't use the Webmail service provided.
+* We don't use the WebMail service provided.

 ### Security